 \section{Introduction}

-Artificial Intelligence (AI) on the Edge (also "Edge Intelligence" or "Edge AI”)~\cite{zhou2019edge}, an interdisciplinary field derived from Edge computing and AI, is beginning to receive a tremendous amount of interest from both the industry and academia.
-This is primarily because of its high performance, low latency, privacy preservation, and potential independence from network connectivity.
-Edge AI leverages widespread edge resources instead of relying solely on cloud or mobile, leading to more efficient AI insights for inference and training tasks.
-For example, in our experiments, we consider inference tasks in a typical Edge AI environment involving an edge device (tier) near a resource-scarce mobile device (tier) and a resource-abundant cloud device (tier) far from the edge device (tier).
+Artificial Intelligence (AI) on the Edge (also ~\enquote{Edge Intelligence} or ~\enquote{Edge AI})~\cite{zhou2019edge}, an interdisciplinary field derived from Edge computing and AI, receives a tremendous amount of interest from both the industry and academia.
+This is primarily due to its low latency, privacy preservation, and potential independence from network connectivity.
+Edge AI leverages widespread Edge resources instead of relying solely on Cloud or Mobile, leading to more efficient AI insights for inference and training tasks.
+For example, in our experiments, we consider inference tasks in a typical Edge AI environment involving an Edge device (tier) near a resource-scarce Mobile device (tier) and a resource-abundant Cloud device (tier) far from the Edge device (tier).

-Traditional monolithic deployments such as deploying large AI models entirely on a cloud or a mobile tier may affect the overall performance in terms of Key Performance Indicators (KPIs).
-For example, deploying entire AI models on the cloud may provide faster computation in model inference due to the available GPU resources, however, it may lead to high transmission latency, monetary cost, and privacy leakage when transmitting large amounts of input data across the wide-area network (WAN) to a centralized data center for AI applications (e.g., real-time video analytics).
-On-device inference running entire AI applications on the mobile tier to process the input data locally does provide data privacy protection, however, it may suffer from high computation latency because many AI applications require high computational power that significantly outweighs the capacity of resource-constrained mobile tiers~\cite{DBLP:journals/corr/abs-2105-02613}.
+Traditional monolithic deployments such as deploying large AI models entirely on a Cloud or a Mobile tier affect the overall performance in terms of Key Performance Indicators (KPIs).
+For example, deploying entire AI models on the Cloud provides faster computation in model inference due to the available GPU resources.
+However, it leads to high transmission latency, monetary cost, and privacy leakage when transmitting large amounts of input data across the Wide-Area Network (WAN) to a centralized data center for AI applications (e.g., real-time video analytics).
+On-device inference, running entire AI applications on the Mobile tier to process the input data locally, provides data privacy protection but suffers from high computation latency because many AI applications require high computational power that significantly outweighs the capacity of resource-constrained Mobile tiers~\cite{DBLP:journals/corr/abs-2105-02613}.

-Edge computing essentially pushes cloud-like services to network edge servers that are in closer proximity to mobile tiers and data sources~\cite{wang2020convergence}.
-This promises several benefits compared to the traditional cloud-based paradigm (i.e., low transmission latency, data privacy protection, and low monetary cost) and mobile-based paradigm (i.e., faster computational latency).
-However, this is achieved at the expense of increased computational latency compared to the cloud and a higher data privacy threat compared to the mobile.
+Edge computing essentially pushes Cloud-like services to network Edge servers that are in closer proximity to Mobile tiers and data sources~\cite{wang2020convergence}.
+This offers several benefits compared to the traditional Cloud-based paradigm (i.e., low transmission latency, data privacy protection, and low monetary cost) and the Mobile-based paradigm (i.e., faster computational latency).
+However, this comes at the expense of increased computational latency compared to the Cloud and a higher data privacy threat compared to the Mobile.